imran1509/DevSecOps-Project-Netflix-Deployment/README.md

 To visualize metrics, you need to add a data source.
 Follow these steps:

-- Click on the gear icon (⚙️) in the left sidebar to open the "Configuration" menu.
+- Go to "Connections" in the left sidebar menu.

 - Select "Data Sources."